EnyaCrocock/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/Danny's_Diner_Solutions.md

   <img width="300" src="https://user-images.githubusercontent.com/94410139/158183700-39da11dc-067d-42e7-8367-86dc3c182031.png">
 #
-- For this we can use `CASE WHEN EXISTS`
+- For this we can use `CASE WHEN EXISTS`:
-  - When the `customer_id EXISTS in the members table and the order_date is after or on the join_date` then 'Y' (they are a member at that time), else 'N' (they are not)
+  - When the `customer_id EXISTS in the members table and the order_date is after or on the join_date` then 'Y' (they are a member at that time), else 'N' (they are not).

 ```sql
 SELECT s.customer_id,